MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

-  * move login form from shared folder to page folder
+  * move login form from shared folder to page folder; change name from loginFormContext to loginContext
   * prevent duplicate users from signing up
   * make sure spinner renders for dashboard page
   * when you first login; dashboard and cards load before animation is complete.